 Bonuses are intended to reward performance by our executive officers in the achievement of our strategic goals and objectives and are consistent with our compensation philosophy where a significant component of executive compensation is variable and performance related.
-Cash bonuses are performance-based designed to provide a multiplier between 0% and 250% of base salary for the President and Chief Executive Officer based solely on achieving predetermined corporate performance measures.
+Cash bonuses are performance-based and designed to provide a multiplier between 0% and 250% of base salary for the President and Chief Executive Officer based solely on achieving predetermined corporate performance measures.
 Our named executive officers (excluding the President and Chief Executive Officer) have a bonus multiplier between 0% and 175% of base salary based on achieving predetermined corporate performance measures, the named executive officers' level of responsibility and individual performance.

-On December 7, 2021, our corporate governance and compensation committee finalized the 2022 corporate performance measures listed in the table below (and the weighting of each measure) for purposes of calculating our percentile ranking.
+On December 7, 2022, our corporate governance and compensation committee finalized the 2023 corporate performance measures listed in the table below (and the weighting of each measure) for purposes of calculating our percentile ranking.
 Our percentile ranking is then used to determine the target bonus multiplier (as a percentage of salary) for calculating cash bonuses.
-On February 16, 2023, our corporate governance and compensation committee met to assess our 2022 performance relative to such corporate performance measures and to establish our percentile ranking.
+On February 20, 2024, our corporate governance and compensation committee met to assess our 2023 performance relative to such corporate performance measures and to establish our percentile ranking.
 Listed below are the results of the assessment.

-Weighted Performance Measure P25 P50 P75 P90 Weighting Result Score Relative Total Shareholder Return for a one-year period compared to the Peer Group (1) 4 th Quartile 3 rd Quartile 2 nd Quartile 1 st Quartile 20% 3rd Quartile in Peer Group 10 Financial: Debt to EBITDA (2) > 3.0x 2.0 - 3.0x 1.5 - 2.0x < 1.5x 10% < 1.5x 10 Relative CROCE (3) 4 th Quartile 3 rd Quartile 2 nd Quartile 1 st Quartile 10% 1st Quartile in Peer Group 10 Operational: Production per share growth (4) < 0% 0 - 3% 3 - 5% > 5% 10% > 5% 10 Operating expenses (\$/boe) 10% above 5% above Budget 5% below 10% On Budget 7.5 PDP FD&A Recycle Ratio (5) < 1.0x 1.0 - 1.25x 1.25 - 1.5x > 1.5x 10% > 1.5x 10 Health, Safety & Environment (6) Underperform Average Above Exceptional 20% Exceptional 20 Execution of Business Plan Underperform Average Above Exceptional 10% Exceptional 10 Total 100% 87.5
+Performance Measure P25 P50 P75 P90 Weighting Result Weighted Score Financial: 3 Debt to EBITDA (1) > 3.0x 2.0 - 3.0x 1.5 - 2.0x < 1.5x 10% < 1.5x 10 Relative CROCE (2) 4 th Quartile 3 rd Quartile 2 nd Quartile 1st Quartile 10% 3 rd Quartile 5 Free funds flow per share relative to budget (3) Well below expectations As expected Above expectations Significantly above expectations 10% As expected 5 Operational: Production per share growth (4) < 0% 0 - 3% 3 - 5% > 5% 10% > 5% 10 Operating expenses (\$/boe) (5) 10% above 5% above Budget 5% below 10% 5% above 5 PDP F&D Recycle Ratio (6) < 1.0x 1.0 - 1.25x 1.25 - 1.5x > 1.5x 10% > 1.5x 10 Health, Safety & Environment (7) Underperform Perform Outperform Exceptional 20% Exceptional 20 Execution of Business Plan Underperform Perform Outperform Exceptional 20% Perform 10 Total 100% 75

-- (1) "Total Shareholder Return" is calculated as the change in share price plus dividends declared, over a predetermined period (in this case fiscal 2022), expressed either as an absolute return percentage or as a compounded, annualized return percentage.
-This metric provides an objective assessment of relative performance over the specified time period. - "Debt to EBITDA ratio" is calculated in accordance with the financial covenants in our credit agreement.
-See Note 11(a) "Long-Term Debt Credit Facility" in our audited annual consolidated financial statements for the year ended December 31, 2022, for a description of our debt covenants. - (3) Non-GAAP ratio.
+- (1) "Debt to EBITDA ratio" is calculated in accordance with the financial covenants in our credit agreement.
+See Note 11(a) "Long-Term Debt Credit Facility" in our audited annual consolidated financial statements for the year ended December 31, 2023, for a description of our debt covenants. - (2) Non-GAAP ratio.
+See "Advisories Specified Financial Measures" for more information. - (3) Non-GAAP ratio.
 See "Advisories Specified Financial Measures" for more information. - (4) Production per share growth is calculated as the change in production determined on a per weighted average shares outstanding basis over a predefined period.
-Measuring production growth per share better reflects the interests of our existing shareholders by reflecting the dilutive impact of equity issuances. - (5) Non-GAAP ratio.
-See "Advisories Specified Financial Measures" and "Advisories Oil and Gas Advisories" for more information.

-(6) Performance measures include safety record (TRIF), spill severity index, GHG emission intensity reduction and execution of the HS&E program.
+Measuring production growth per share better reflects the interests of our existing shareholders by reflecting the dilutive impact of equity issuances. - (5) Supplementary financial measure.
+See "Advisories Specified Financial Measures" for more information. - (6) Non-GAAP ratio.
+See "Advisories Specified Financial Measures" and "Advisories Oil and Gas Advisories" for more information. - (7) Performance measures include safety record (TRIF), spill severity index, GHG emission intensity reduction and execution of the HS&E program.
 See "Corporate Sustainability" for more information.

-Our 2022 corporate performance scorecard based on pre-determined performance criteria demonstrates our performance relative to our established peer group, and our weighted score result is at the 87th percentile.
+Our 2023 corporate performance scorecard based on pre-determined performance criteria demonstrates our performance relative to our established peer group, and our weighted score result is at the 75th percentile.